Dasharo/docs/docs/transparent-validation/ASRock-SPC741D8/presale-assembly-and-validation.md

 Here's a list of steps that need to be performed:

-1. Downloads the latests stable DTS version from [releases](https://github.com/Dasharo/meta-dts/releases/) and [flash the image](https://docs.dasharo.com/dasharo-tools-suite/documentation/running/#bootable-usb-stick) to the flash drive.
+1. Download the latest stable DTS version from [releases](https://github.com/Dasharo/meta-dts/releases/) and [flash the image](https://docs.dasharo.com/dasharo-tools-suite/documentation/running/#bootable-usb-stick) to the flash drive.
 For non-technical users, it is recommended to use Etcher